Undergraduate Success Plan

 Check-in with your academic advisor early in your first and second semester (September for Fall, February for Spring).
 New students in CAS are required to meet with their assigned academic advisor prior to enrolling in next semester's classes.

-Learn how to use online tools like MyRED, Student Success Hub, Degree Planner, Degree Audit, and Undergraduate Catalog.
+Learn how to use online tools like MyRED, Student Success Hub, Stellic Degree Management, and the Undergraduate Catalog.

 Use academic resources like the Writing Center, Math Resource Center, Language Lab, and more.

-Attend workshops by the Center for Academic Success and Transition on study skills, time management, note- and test-taking strategies, and more.
+Attend one-on-one coaching sessions by the Center for Academic Success and Transition on study skills, time management, note- and test-taking strategies, and more.

 Join at least two student organizations including one related to your academic or career interests.
 There are nearly 500 to choose from at UNL.